charmCityJs/talks/README.md

 Talks should be 10-20 minutes long, and our events occur on the first Wednesday of the month starting May 2015 in Baltimore, MD.
 View our meetup.com page (link coming soon) for a list of upcoming events.

-**To submit an idea**, copy the below template, then [create a new issue](https://github.com/charmCityJs/talks/issues/new) and paste it in, filling it out with your details.
+**To submit an idea**, copy the below Issue Template, then [create a new issue](https://github.com/charmCityJs/talks/issues/new) and paste it in, filling it out with your details.
 Doesn't need to be super detailed or formal like an abstract, just casually give us an idea of what you'll talk about. **OK GO!!!**

+**To submit a topic request**, copy the below Topic Request Template, then [create a new issue](https://github.com/charmCityJs/talks/issues/new) and paste it in, and add your request.
+This doesn't have to be elaborate, but try not to be overly vague in your request. **HAVE AT IT!!!**

 _Note: the title of the issue should be the "working title" of your talk.
 It can change so don't worry about it much._